Computing Igusa class polynomials: Igusa class polynomials

-\begin{definition} Let $K$ be a primitive quartic CM field.
+\begin{definition} Let $K$ be a primitive quartic CM-field.
 The \emph{Igusa class polynomials} of $K$ are the three polynomials

-where the product ranges over the isomorphism classes of genus~$2$ curves over $\C$ of which the Jacobian has complex multiplication (CM) by~$\OK$. \end{definition} By the isomorphism class of $C$, we mean the isomorphism class of $C$ as an algebraic curve over $\C$.
-For definitions of the Jacobian and complex multiplication, see Section \ref{sec:avc}.
-We will see in Section \ref{sec:enumerating} that the product in the definition is indeed finite.
-The polynomial is rational, because any conjugate of a CM curve has CM by the same order.
+where the product ranges over the isomorphism classes of algebraic genus-$2$ curves over $\CC$ of which the Jacobian has complex multiplication by~$\OK$. \end{definition} For the definitions of the Jacobian and complex multiplication, see Section~\ref{sec:avc}.
+We will see in Section~\ref{sec:enumeratetriples} that the product in the definition is indeed finite.
+The polynomial is rational, because any conjugate of a CM curve has CM by the same ring.